Table of contents

 Is a building & pest inspection tax deductible?

-The simple answer is NO - not in the way you're expecting. inspection house report pest check building property
+The simple answer is NO, not in the way you're expecting.

-When buying an income producing investment property, the expenses associated with it's purchase are treated differently to later repair, maintenance and ongoing management costs.
+Note: When buying an income-producing investment property, the expenses associated with its purchase are treated differently from later repair, maintenance and ongoing management costs.

 Many of the upfront costs are considered what we call a 'capital cost'.

-These include stamp duty, conveyancing costs and building and pest inpections.
+These include stamp duty, conveyancing costs and building and pest inspections.

 You cannot claim these costs as a tax deduction in the year they were incurred.